mjfrigaard/sharing-your-work/manuscript/02chapter.md

 **We recommend learning markdown before any other programming language because it's the lingua franca for asking questions.** [Stackoverflow](https://stackoverflow.com/), [RStudio community](https://community.rstudio.com/), [Reddit](https://www.reddit.com/), [Github](http://github.com/), and many other sites use markdown to post questions and answers.
 We recommend experimenting with [StackEdit](https://stackedit.io/app#), a browser-based markdown editor that gives you the ability to write in markdown and see the syntax rendered as HTML.

 RStudio has an extension of markdown, [RMarkdown](https://rmarkdown.rstudio.com/).
-Using RMarkdown in RStudio allows for a genuinely reproducible workflow because you're able to write your thoughts, code, display results, and then share everything in multiple outputs.
+Using RMarkdown in RStudio allows for a genuinely reproducible workflow: you're able to write your thoughts, code, display results, and then share everything in multiple outputs.

 ![](images/02-rmarkdown-workflow.png)